Vasyl-Bodnar/fortea/README.md

 Words are looked up in the definitions, and if not, found from builtins.

-Currently Array and Definitions are reserved for 1024 bytes each, which is 128 definitions and 256 local variables.
+Currently Array and Definitions are reserved for 256 and 1792 bytes respectively, which is 32 local variables and 224 definitions.